Skip to main content

 Charumati's Love

 This is written based on folklore.
-This is a representative work of fiction and not claiming any historical happening in the conversations.
+This is a representative work of fiction and does not claim any historical happening in the conversations.
 This is to show the spirit of the women of Rajputana.

 The year 1657.

 Dara Sikhoh was the eldest and the righteous Heir to the throne.
-He was believed to be a man who held high morals and was hence respected by the enemies and alliances as well.
+He was believed to be a man who held high morals and was hence respected by both enemies and allies as well.
 Aurangzeb was his sibling and the youngest of the brothers.
-Short tempered and cunning he was always dreaded by the court.
+Short-tempered and cunning, he was always dreaded by the court.
 As Shah Jahan took ill, Aurangzeb took this as a golden opportunity to wage a war against his brothers to win over the Mughal Throne and Delhi’s seat of Power.
-After all the blood of each ruling dynasty itself was Power Hungry, always.
+After all, the blood of each ruling dynasty itself was Power Hungry, always.

-The falling importance of the Rajputs in the Mughal court disheartened them and it increased further when Khurram (Shah Jahan) although being the son of Jagat Gosain of Jodhpur continued to favor the Muslim Courtiers over his Rajput ones.
+The falling importance of the Rajputs in the Mughal court disheartened them, and it increased further when Khurram (Shah Jahan), although being the son of Jagat Gosain of Jodhpur, continued to favour the Muslim Courtiers over his Rajput ones.
 The scenario got worse when Dara asked for their help.
 They knew the only way they could have some say was to make sure Dara ruled and not the staunch Aurangzeb.
-Along with these larger states, some smaller ones like Kisengarh, Bundi and Kotah also allied with Dara as he was the rightful heir.
+Along with these larger states, some smaller ones like Kisengarh, Bundi, and Kotah also allied with Dara as he was the rightful heir.

 Charumati was not only the eldest princess but also an able adviser to her father.
 Roop Singh always preferred his daughter’s wit over his son’s.
 She paced the darkroom of the Ranimahal while the heavy-hearted queens and princesses were preparing for the Mughal’s welcome.

-A prince in his late twenties, they said looked like his forefather, the one every true Rajput idolized like a god.
-She smiled at it remembering when she first saw him at his coronation a few years back.
-Roop Singh Ji was on good terms with Mewar unlike Amber and Marwar and he was invited with his family for the Coronation of Raj Singh Sisodia of Mewar in 1653.
-Her brother had refused the invitation fearing that might anger the Mughals.
+A prince in his late twenties, they said, looked like his forefather, the one every true Rajput idolised like a god.
+She smiled at it, remembering when she first saw him at his coronation a few years back.
+Roop Singh Ji was on good terms with Mewar, unlike Amber and Marwar, and he was invited with his family for the Coronation of Raj Singh Sisodia of Mewar in 1653.
+Her brother had refused the invitation, fearing that it might anger the Mughals.
 But she wanted to accompany her father to the land of Bravehearts.

-Raj Singh, son of Jagat Singh was the great-grandson of Amar Singh, son of Maharana Pratap.
-His grandfather Karan Singh had sheltered Khurram during his youth against his father and had also exchanged turbans at the Mughal court with the emperor Shah Jahan thus ending an age-old enmity.
-However, after Karan Singh’s untimely demise, the ungrateful Mughal struck again trying to force his father into the alliance.
-Jagat Singh had not bowed down and when he died untimely after a short rule, leaving the throne to his eldest son, Raj Singh had sworn every Mughal to be his enemy.
-He had talked alliance with the Marathas knowing about the uprisings against Adil Shah at Pune under Shahji Raje Bhosale and his deft son the young commander Shivaji Raje.
-They also in turn were ready for such alliances if needed.
+Raj Singh, son of Jagat Singh, was the great-grandson of Amar Singh, son of Maharana Pratap.
+His grandfather, Karan Singh, had sheltered Khurram during his youth against his father and had also exchanged turbans at the Mughal court with the emperor Shah Jahan, thus ending an age-old enmity.
+However, after Karan Singh’s untimely demise, the ungrateful Mughal struck again, trying to force his father into the alliance.
+Jagat Singh had not bowed down, and when he died untimely after a short rule, leaving the throne to his eldest son, Raj Singh had sworn every Mughal to be his enemy.
+He had talked alliance with the Marathas, knowing about the uprisings against Adil Shah at Pune under Shahji Raje Bhosale and his defiant son, the young commander Shivaji Raje.
+They also, in turn, were ready for such alliances if needed.

-Raj Singh as per norms of the family had already married the daughter of Rao Raja Chattrasal of Bundi, Ranisa Kunwerbai, his chief queen before his coronation and also the daughter of the Rawal of Jaisalmer for an alliance.
+Raj Singh, as per norms of the family, had already married the daughter of Rao Raja Chhatrasal of Bundi, Ranisa Kunwerbai, his chief queen before his coronation and also the daughter of the Rawal of Jaisalmer for an alliance.
 Seeing him sitting on the throne in the Udaipur Palace of Jagat Mahal, many princesses and elderly queens had gushed that he resembled the valiant Maharana not only in looks but in bravery and ideology.
 True or not, Charumati had smiled at the figure more than once in awe as her heart raced.

 A letter reached Raj Singh via a messenger with a royal seal of Kishangarh.
 He frowned absentminded at it.
-Last heard Aurangzeb had won the battle and had killed the king mercilessly.
-Kishangarh was now an ally to the Mughals.
+Last heard, Aurangzeb had won the battle and had killed the king mercilessly.
+Kishangarh was now an ally of the Mughals.
 What did they want now?

 Shocked, he read the letter twice.
-Absentmindedly he strode in his chamber as his favourite minister intervened.
+Absentmindedly, he strode into his chamber as his favourite minister intervened.

 “A Princess wants me to save Kisangarh from the Mughal.”
 He sounded shocked still.